Symphony No. 5 (Simpson): Composition

 The work is dominated by a six-note chord, spread out over five octaves.
 It contains five of the six-notes that make up an octave of the whole-tone scale, with the note C repeated high in the strings at the top.
-The missing note, B flat, becomes the focus of a tonal tug of war that begins later on in the symphony against the key of C, which is the tonal flavour of what may be referred to as The Chord.
+The missing note, B♭, becomes the focus of a tonal tug of war that begins later on in the symphony against the key of C, which is the tonal flavour of what may be referred to as The Chord.
 It begins the symphony, seemingly motionless and set at a barely audible ppp in the strings.

 The deserted musical landscape of the opening remains disturbed only by distant timpani rolls and faint glimmers of light from the woodwinds.
 Without warning, the first section Allegro bursts on to the scene at fff – thundering timpani, biting rhythms from the trumpets and piccolos and rushing semiquavers in the strings in the background as the trombones announce a theme, characterised by an upward movement and, at its height, a downward slur of a semitone followed by repeated notes a major third lower.
 This theme acts as the first subject of a telegraphically argued sonata form, but will also make a reappearance in the final section, although in a new form.
 This leads to a dramatic appearance of another thematic element, beginning with a twice repeated downward hammering of a minor third which shares a close similarity with the first theme.
 Immediately following the announcement of this second thematic element which will reappear at various stages later on in the part is the second subject – the only part of the movement offering any respite at all and played in an oboe solo.
 It is an elaboration of elements of the first subject, but will not appear again.
 The development section follows, and the music becomes increasingly tense, building up to a devastating climax which consists of a dramatic restatement of the second thematic element in the first subject.
 Following this sort of climax is an angry and intense fugato, gradually building up to a varied recapitulation of the opening storm before being dramatically cut off at the point where the second subject would reappear – here The Chord is revealed, in exactly the same sound that opened the symphony, ppp in the strings.
 The rest of the orchestra attempts to stir the music back into motion, but The Chord quietly persists, unperturbed.
 This sets the scene for the second section, the first Canone.